 Find fully-detailed car specification information in seconds.
 You can get detailed information on individual models, plus thousands of older versions too.
-Whether you're looking for vehicle info, dimensions, fuel consumption, insurance group, dimensions, bhp power, performance or speed figures, road tax costs or boot size, we've got all the car specification facts and figures to help you really know your car.
+Whether you're looking for vehicle info, fuel consumption, insurance group, dimensions, bhp power, performance or speed figures, road tax costs or boot size, we've got all the car specification facts and figures to help you really know your car.

 Find detailed car specifications

 Know what car you're looking for?
 Find full specs info by selecting from the lists below:

 I know the number plate of the car I want the specs for

 To select the model you want for a car specs check, use you can enter your reg number or used the drop-down menus above, choose from make, model and year.
 This way you can decide exactly which model you want when on page.